openoms/lightning-node-management/README.md

 - The clearnet node needs to be added as a peer first by the Tor node to be able to open a channel.
 - Once the channel is established the connection will persist, but might take some more time to come back online after either peer restarts.

+## Routing payments:

+- Imagine a node `B` in an `A`-`B`-`C` serial connection.
+- The channels of `B` are set up so  that there is inbound capacity from `A` and outgoing capacity to `C`.
+- If `A` wants to pay `C` there will be 1 hop in the route.
+- Under the hood: `A` sends the satoshis to `B` (the routing node) which will pay to `C`.
+- The capacity of the channels do not change, only move.
+- The whole payment can only go through if they can send a hash image (a message) through from the other direction first.
+- The process is all or nothing, the payment cannot get stuck en route.

 ## Lightning Network routing fees

 Unlike with on-chain transactions (where the fee is paid for the bytes the transaction takes up in a block) Lightning Network fees are related to the amount routed.